oddnoc/DAMP-HOWTO/README.md

 ## php.ini

-To customize php, edit `$(brew --prefix josegonzalez/php/php53)/php.ini` (the formula also provides PHP 5.4, if that is your platform).
+To customize php, edit php.ini (you can discover where php.ini is by doing `php --ini` on the command line).
 You'll definitely need to set a time zone.
-Search for date.timezone and add a timezone code (example:
+Search for date.timezone and add a timezone code (example: *America/Los_Angeles*).
-*America/Los_Angeles*).
 If you want a separate configuration for the command line (CLI) php, copy php.ini to php-cli.ini and edit the latter.

 ## Add CLI PHP to your path